AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_List Faceted List Results"></a>

-Searchs for assets using facets.
-Asset facets are not case sensitive.
-Only asset metadata can be used in asset faceted searches.
+Searches for assets using facets.
+Asset facets are not case-sensitive.
+Only asset metadata can be used in faceted searches.

 ### Request
 ```text